-The Queer Science Reading Group began in September 2017 and operates out of Civic Lab for Environmental Action Research (CLEAR), a feminist and anti-colonial marine science lab in the Department of Geography at Memorial University.
-The group includes undergraduate students, staff, and faculty, and is open to people of all disciplines and institutions.
-Current members include those with backgrounds in biology, medicine, Science and Technology Studies, urban planning, philosophy and more.
-If you are interested in joining the Queer Science Listserv, please contact Alex Zahara at email@example.com.
+The Queer Science Reading Group ran from September 2017 to August 2018 and was initially operated out of Civic Lab for Environmental Action Research (CLEAR), a feminist and anti-colonial marine science lab in the Department of Geography at Memorial University.
+The group included undergraduate students, staff, and faculty, from a variety of disciplines and institutions.
+Members have included those with backgrounds in biology, medicine, Science and Technology Studies, urban planning, philosophy and more.
+If you are interested in running the Queer Science Listserv, please contact Alex Zahara at firstname.lastname@example.org.
 All genders and sexualities are welcome.

 Fall 2017 Reading list: